tschneidereit/typed-objects-explainer/README.md

 - [Value types](valuetypes.md) defines an extension to the core proposal to support new kinds of values, akin to numbers and strings.
-- [SIMD](simd.md) defines how the proposed SIMD spec fits into all this.
 - [OO types](ootypes.md) defines an extension to allow typed objects to (more) accurately describe the kinds of things one can describe in Java or C#.